mvadari/xrpl-docs/Permissioned DEX XLS.md

 ### 4.3.
 State Changes

-The existing set of state changes for `Payment` will continue to exist.
+The existing set of state changes for a successful `Payment` transaction will continue to exist.

 ## 5. RPC: `book_offers`